zipang/Temples/README.md

 Note: We don't give you a clue here about how to actually retrieve the data from your Model layer and how to wrap it inside a ViewModel or Presenter or whatever.., we just show you here what kind of data *representation* `Temples` is able to deal with.

-## Template registration
+## Templates pre-registration and rendering
-To use a template, register it under a unique name and provide its content to `Temple.register()`.
+To prepare a template, you can register it under a unique name with `Temples.prepare(<name>, <content>)`.
-The content can be a DOM id, a DOM element, or a string using the Temples syntax.
+When registrating a template, the content can be a DOM id (string starting with a `#`), a DOM element, or a string containing the full template's content.

-Then call the `Temples.render()` method with any structured data.
+Then call the `Temples.render(<name>, <data>)` method with any structured data.

 ```html
 <div id="logged-user">